Close Menu

 FAQs

-Can you replace a light switch to an outlet?
+Can you replace a light switch with an outlet?

 How to replace a light outlet?